 If your winding-up petition has been advertised in the Gazette, the bank will likely make a move.

 The freezing of your company’s bank account has a terrible outcome for your company if this is allowed to happen.

 It would help if you considered a time lag from issuing the winding-up petition and your company’s bank account frozen.
 Therefore, if you plan to pay or dispute the debt associated with the petition, you must act immediately and seek advice now.

 Dependent on how far along the process your company is, options exist to assist:

-Once the winding-up petition process has been finalised and approved, the company then is placed into “Compulsory Liquidation”.
+Once the winding-up petition process has been finalised and approved, the company is then placed into “Compulsory Liquidation”.
 Usually, the “Official Receiver” appointed Liquidator of the company.

 If the official receiver deems it necessary, or creditors vote to appoint a third-party Liquidator.
 A “Licensed Insolvency Practitioner” replaces the Official Receiver as liquidator.
-Upon appointment, they then must comply with the Insolvency Act 1986 and comply with their duties as “liquidator”.
+Upon appointment, they must comply with the Insolvency Act 1986 and comply with their duties as “liquidator”.